 All of our staff are required to complete domestic abuse awareness training regardless of their role.
 This helps them to recognise and respond to signs of domestic abuse appropriately.

 We work alongside our colleagues at The You Trust and Stop Domestic Abuse to offer support to those who need it.
-We have three Domestic Abuse Advocates who work with us here at the Trust.
+We have a number of Domestic Abuse Advocates who work with us here at the Trust.

 We engage with our Partners across Hampshire to move the Domestic Abuse agenda forward.
 By being part of the wider conversation locally, we can develop services and support that seek to meet the needs of those affected by domestic abuse.